-The law deems us to be of full legal capacity when we reach age 18, unless we’re incapacitated for some reason other than insufficient age.
-And we’re presumed to be competent until a court decides otherwise.
+The law deems us to be of full legal capacity when we reach age 18, unless we’re incapacitated for some reason (other than insufficient age).
+And everyone is presumed to be competent unless a court decides otherwise.
 So what should parents do when they have a special needs child who is about to turn 18?
 As with most things, there is no hard and fast rule or simple answer.

 Why You Would Want a Guardianship or Conservatorship